tech-acs/chimera-docs/docs/developer/Building your dashboard/Creating indicators.md

 - **With sample code**

-If you choose to include sample code during the generation of the indicator, the resulting file will have three methods implemented (overriding the base class implementations) inside the class.
+If you choose to include sample code during the generation of the indicator, the resulting file will have a fully implemented getData() methods inside the class.

 If you previewed it, you would see something like the following